-Yankees in talks with Amazon, Sinclair to bid for YES Network: Report
+Yankees in talks with Amazon, Sinclair to bid for YES Network

-The New York Yankees are reportedly looking to buy the team's YES, regional sports network.
+The New York Yankees are looking to buy the team's YES, regional sports network.

 Continue Reading Below

-The Yankee Entertainment and Sports Network, which carries Yankee baseball and Brooklyn Nets basketball, is among the 21st Century Fox assets that Walt Disney Co. is required to sell for the government to approve its purchase of the majority of the company, according to Dow Jones Newswires.
+The Yankee Entertainment and Sports Network, which carries Yankee baseball and Brooklyn Nets basketball, is among the 21st Century Fox assets that Walt Disney Co. is required to sell for the government to approve its purchase of the majority of the company.

 The Yankees own 20% of YES and have first dibs on acquiring the remaining 80%.